electric-sql/pglite/pglite-cli-distribution-design.md

 ### 12.2 Persistent cluster identity

 Exact npm versions do not protect a data directory that outlives an installation.
-Every initialized data directory therefore contains:
+Every initialized data directory therefore has:

 - PostgreSQL's native `PG_VERSION` and control-file identity;
 - a small versioned PGlite manifest under `PGDATA/.pglite/cluster.json`;
-- a cross-runtime ownership lock used by both classic `PGlite` and the multi-session postmaster.
+- an associated cross-runtime ownership lock used by both classic `PGlite` and the multi-session postmaster.

 The manifest records only disk-compatibility and diagnostic information, not unnecessarily restrictive JavaScript package versions: